Hans van Zon

-Johannes Marinus van Zon (Utrecht, 20 April 1942 – Delfzijl, 11 May 1998) was a Dutch serial killer.
+Johannes Marinus van Zon (20 April 1942 in Utrecht – 11 May 1998 in Delfzijl) was a Dutch serial killer.

 Character

 Hans van Zon was known in his surroundings as a neat young man.
-He was described as intelligent and a charmer, but because of his laziness, often lacked money to support himself.
+He was described as intelligent and a charmer, but because of his laziness, he often lacked money to support himself.
 In 1967, van Zon was looked after by his 47-year-old Italian girlfriend, Caroline Gigli.
 In the meantime, he also had a relationship with 37-year-old Coby van der Voort.

 He earned money by selling pornographic photos of both women.
 After the relationship between him and van der Voort ended in April 1967, van Zon alleged that she continued to impose on him.
-To put an end to this, he went into her house on 29 April, and killed her with a self-made lead pipe.
-To deceive the police, he mutilated her corpse so that it would appear like a robbery, and afterwards gave the stolen jewelry to his girlfriend.
+To put an end to this, he went into her house on 29 April and killed her with a self-made lead pipe.
+To deceive the police, he mutilated her corpse so that it would appear like a robbery, and afterwards gave the stolen jewellery to his girlfriend.

 Old Nol

 Hans van Zon confessed his crime to Arnoldus "Old Nol" Rietbergen, a Utrecht criminal.
 Whether Rietbergen extorted him or was seen by van Zon as a kind of father figure is not entirely clear.
 It is clear, however, that Old Nol instructed van Zon to commit two robberies and an attempted robbery.
 He used a hollow stick with a switchblade attached to the loose button as a weapon.

-The victims of the two robberies were Jan "Uncle Cupid" Donse, an 80-year-old shopkeeper in party supplies, and a milkman named Reijer de Bruijin.
-The loot, consisting of money and jewelry, was in both cases shared with Old Nol.
+The victims of the two robberies were Jan "Uncle Cupid" Donse, an 80-year-old shopkeeper in party supplies, and a milkman named Reijer de Bruijn.
+The loot, consisting of money and jewellery, was in both cases shared with Old Nol.
 The murders took place on 31 May, and 12 August respectively.

 The victim of the attempted robbery was widow, Dora Woortmeijer, a former lover of Old Nol.
 Van Zon hit her with a lead pipe and left her for dead.
-She survived the blow however, and indicated the perpetrator with the help of photographs.
+She survived the blow however, and identified the perpetrator with the help of photographs.
 Later it would also become known that a tip had come from the Utrecht underworld.
 On 13 December 1970, van Zon was arrested.
 In March 1970, he was sentenced to life imprisonment with great interest from the national and international press.

 In addition to the murders he was tried for, van Zon was also suspected of several other murders, including the lust murder of Elly Segov in 1964 and the murder of the English homosexual film director Claude Berkeley in 1965.